hoytech/quadrable/README.md

 Although not required to use the library, it may help to understand the core data-structure used by Quadrable:

 * *Merkle tree*: Each version of the database is represented by a tree.
 The leaves of this tree are the inserted records, and they are combined together with a cryptographic hash function to create a level of intermediate nodes.
 These intermediate nodes are then combined in a similar way to create a smaller set of intermediate nodes, and this procedure continues until a single node is left, which is the root.
 These "hash trees" are commonly called merkle trees, and they provide the mechanism for Quadrable's authentication.
-See my presentation on merkle trees for a detailed overview FIXME: link.
 * *Binary*: The style of merkle tree used by Quadrable combines together exactly two nodes to create a node in the next layer.
 There are alternative designs such as N-ary radix trees, AVL trees, and tries, but they are more complicated to implement and typically have a higher authentication overhead (in terms of proof size).
-With a few optimisations and an attention to implementation detail, binary merkle trees enjoy almost all the benefits of these more complicated designs, as described in FIXME.
+With a few optimisations and an attention to implementation detail, binary merkle trees enjoy almost all the benefits of these more complicated designs.
 * *Sparse*: A traditional binary merkle tree does not have a concept of an "empty" leaf.
 This means that the leaves must be in a sequence, say 1 through N (with no gaps).
 This raises the question about what to do when N is not a power of two.
 Furthermore, adding new records in a "path-independent" way, where insertion order doesn't matter, is difficult to do efficiently.
 Quadrable uses a sparse merkle tree structure, where there *is* a concept of an empty leaf, and leaf nodes can be placed anywhere inside a large (256-bit) leaf location.
 This means that hashes of the database keys can correspond directly to each leaf's location in the tree.

 Values are authenticated by generating and importing proofs: